Vaccines in the developing world

 4) Vaccines contribute to

-a) Children’s ability to attend schools because they’re sick less often
+a) Children’s ability to attend school because they’re sick less often

-b) Children’s ability to get better jobs because they can finish their education
+b) Children’s chance of getting a better job because they can finish their education

 c) Parent’s ability to work because they don’t have to stay home to care for sick children as often